-The school store is located in Gilmer Gym.
-It offers all sizes of Fuqua School clothing and Fuqua School spirit gear.
-Online shopping options are available.
+The school store is located in the Upper School Office.
+It offers all sizes of Fuqua School clothing and spirit gear.
+Online shopping options are available seasonally.
 Proceeds from the school store are used to support the instructional program.

 SCHOOL WEBSITE